 Don't miss the epic views from Wheeler Peak Overlook and Mather Overlook.

-There are great interpretive signs at the overlooks that explain the diverse ecosystems within the park including alpine forest and how the trees and animals survive in such harsh conditions.
+There are great interpretive signs at the overlooks that explain the diverse ecosystems within the park, including the alpine forest, and how the trees and animals survive in such harsh conditions.

-This scenic road is open seasonally depending on the amount of snow they receive.
+This scenic road is open seasonally, depending on the snow they receive.
 The road is typically open by Memorial Day Weekend.
 Vehicles and trailers over 24 feet in length are not permitted beyond the Upper Lehman Creek Campground (mile marker 3).

 Explore the Great Basin National Park Night Sky